7 of the World’s Greatest Adventures: as Experienced by Flight Centre

-In honour of the new year fast-approaching, we’ve been talking about what 2016 will bring for travel.
+In honour of the world reopening soon, we’ve been talking about what 2021/2022 will bring for travel.
 The word on everyone’s lips?
 Adventure.
-After all, what says new year, new you, more than getting out of your comfort zone and pushing the boundaries of what travel traditionally means?
+After all, what says 'I haven't had a holiday in over a year', more than getting out of your comfort zone and pushing the boundaries of what travel traditionally means?
 And if you’re in need of a little inspiration on how to get you heart pounding, pulse racing and fulfil your thirst for thrills, then you’ve come to the right place.
 Here are seven of the greatest adventures we’ve experienced first-hand on our travels:

 White water rafting in Tennessee, USA